stefanluncanu24/Forest-Fire-Prediction-using-Decision-Trees/README.md

 ## Conclusion
 This project successfully develops a predictive model to determine the likelihood of forest fires using environmental data from specific Algerian regions.
 The inclusion of the AUC ROC curve and detailed performance metrics provides a thorough assessment of the model's effectiveness, making it a valuable tool for local authorities in fire prevention and resource allocation strategies.

+## Collaboration

+Contributions are welcome!
+If you have suggestions or improvements, please fork this project and submit your pull requests.